incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 t_2 = x_k - x_j

 cos_theta = dot(t_1, t_2) / (|t_1| |t_2|)

 Now, if theta_0 is anywhere near pi, this obviously isn't going to work if inverse_cosine is defined on the domain [-pi,+pi).
 Hence, the problem we're seeing.

 It's also worth noting that the above routine leads to incorrect forces for obtuse angles, also.

 The solution is simple, as John Chodera points out to me: shift this inverse_cosine domain to cover a range of [-pi,+pi) around theta_0.
 Then only in the (extremely rare) case that a molecule is so strained that it is pi away from its preferred value would there be instabilities.

 I can submit a "test molecule" if it would be helpful, but since this is just an algorithmic thing I think the problem should be clear even without a test case.

-#2 Updated by John D. about 13 years ago
+#2 Updated by John D. over 13 years ago